BitPangea/bitpangea/thecodex/README.md

 - **The Declaration** proclaims that the World exists.
 - **The Charter** preserves purpose and constitutional direction.
-- **The Codex** recognizes and preserves structured knowledge.
+- **The Codex** preserves constitutional inquiry and concepts requiring canonical stability.
 - **The Lexicon** defines the language through which that knowledge is expressed.
+- **The Atlas** intentionally designs the concrete cartographic World within constitutional constraints.
 - **The Archive** preserves historically important materials.
 - **The Chronicle** preserves the sequence of development.

 The Codex should not duplicate those institutions.

-Its role is inquiry, recognition, and conceptual preservation.
+Its role is constitutional inquiry, recognition, definition, and conceptual preservation.

+The governing relationship is:

+**The Foundation constrains → The Codex defines → The Atlas designs → Implementation realizes.**

 ---

 ## Domain Architecture

-The Codex is organized through major Domains, each centered on a foundational question.
+The Codex is organized through major Domains, each centered on a constitutional question.

 ### Structural Domain

-**Question:** What is the World?
+**Question:** What is the World structurally?

-This Domain examines the constitutional structure of BitPangea.
+The Structural Domain preserves the foundational architecture of Parcel, Boundary, Coordinate, and World.

+**Current standing:** Presently complete at the first-order foundational level, but constitutionally open to future irreducible Structural discovery.

 ### Relational Domain

-**Question:** How do things relate?
+**Question:** How do Parcels stand in relation to one another?

-This Domain examines the relations among Parcels and larger spatial structures.
+The Relational Domain preserves Adjacency, Contiguity, Distance, and Direction.

+**Current standing:** Presently complete in its first-order relational grammar, but constitutionally open to future irreducible relational discovery.

 ### World Properties Domain

-**Question:** What exists within the World?

-This Domain examines properties that belong to the World once its structural and relational foundations are established.

-### Epistemic Domain

-**Question:** How is the World known?
+**Question:** What intrinsic properties does the World possess?

-This Domain will examine observation, recognition, evidence, interpretation, and knowledge.
+The World Properties Domain preserves recognized properties and the Categories through which they are organized.

+**Current standing:** Open and presently resting.
+Spatial Properties are established, but no immediate new inquiry is constitutionally compelled.

-### Civilizational Domain
+### Future Domains

-**Question:** What do inhabitants do?

-This Domain will examine institutions, practices, and structures that may arise only after the World itself has been sufficiently understood.

----
+Epistemic, Civilizational, or other future Domains may emerge only if constitutional necessity is demonstrated.

+No future Domain is predetermined merely because it has previously been imagined.

 ## Codex Records